-We recommend that you take time to read the 'Seven areas' section to understand how we have made our assessment, which has been conducted using data as at 31 December 2023.
+We recommend that you take time to read the 'Seven areas' section to understand how we have made our assessment, which has been conducted using data as at 30 June 2024.

-Our conclusions for each fund are set out separately in each individual fund's report.
+Our conclusions for the fund are set out on the fund page.

-The report complements other fund documentation such as the Prospectus, Factsheet and the Key Investor Information Document (KIID), and should be read alongside them.
+This report complements other fund documentation such as the Prospectus, Factsheet (if available) and the Key Investor Information Document (KIID), and should be read alongside them.

-The document is interactive; please use the Contents page to navigate your way around it.
+This report is interactive; please use the Contents page to navigate your way around it.

 We have included a glossary at the back of the document to define the technical terms which some investors may not be familiar with.
-Where we write 'share class' in the report, it is to be understood as meaning unit/share class as applicable to the relevant fund.
+Where we write 'share class' in the report, it is to be understood as meaning the unit/share class applicable to the relevant fund.

-The combined report of funds in scope for this assessment can be found here.
+The combined report of all Wealth funds in scope for this assessment can be accessed here.